BSF orders court of inquiry into allegations of officer assaulting Inspector | Law-Order

 The purported incident is alleged to have taken place last month under the Guwahati frontier of the border-guarding force.

-The inquiry will probe all the angles of the allegation and a report will be submitted to the additional director general (DIG) of the eastern command of the BSF, they said.
+The inquiry will probe all the angles of the allegation and a report will be submitted to the additional director general (ADG) of the eastern command of the BSF, they said.

 The BSF is deployed to guard the 4,096-km long India-Bangladesh international border on the country's eastern flank.
 The confederation of ex-paramilitary forces martyrs welfare association said in a statement that strict disciplinary action should be taken against the guilty.